 - Creating a larger movement through sharing stories of our impact together

-Working for Working is making the B Impact Assessment available for our members to help you learn best practices companies can adopt regarding their workers, communities, and the environment.
+Working for Women is making the B Impact Assessment available for our members to help you learn best practices companies can adopt regarding their workers, communities, and the environment.

 Read our interview with Kim Coupounas, Global Ambassador of B Lab, who discusses, “What is a ‘good business’?” and details the benefits she’s witnessed for companies who have become leaders in sustainable, social, and good governance policies